tobijk/caius/doc/_tutorial/part01.md

     ./test.tcl test1 test2 ...

-In order to see which tests are available in your module, use the '--list' command line switch:
+In order to see which tests are available in your module, use the `--list` command line switch:

     ./test.tcl -l